Crate training is designed to keep your dog safe while you are away.

 Answering these crate-related questions is a bit more complex than you might expect.
 Each dog is different, but there are a few crate training basics you can follow to ensure that your dog is not cooped up in the crate for too long.

-Here are a few tips focused around how long your dog should stay in their crate:
+Here are a few tips focused around how long your dog should stay in crate

 Gradually Lengthen Time